Eschatologue/CM_wiki/docs/class/rogue/index.md

 ### Level 2: Cunning Action

 Your quick thinking and agility allow you to move and act quickly.
-On your turn, you can take one of the following actions as a Bonus Action: Dash, Disengage, or Hide.
+On your turn, you can take one of the following actions as a :rsc-b: Bonus Action: Dash, Disengage, or Hide.

 ### Level 3: Rogue Subclass